 Jeffrey Emerick entered the industry about a year ago and earned enough profit for a down payment on his lakefront home

-This is not the first time I write about making money by selling domain names, and this is a different route you can take from the one Rick Schwarz mentioned in his interview!
+This is not the first time I have written about making money by selling domain names, and this is a different route you can take from the one Rick Schwarz mentioned in his interview!
 You could take Jeffrey Emerick’s route.
-Here’s a guy who, a year ago (2015) bought two four-letter .com domains, and sold them.
-He reinvested the money to buy four four-letter .com domains, and sold them.
-He then bought eight four-letter .com domains, and by now I am hoping you are beginning to see the pattern here.
+Here’s a guy who, back in 2015, bought two four-letter .com domains and flipped them.
+He reinvested the money to buy four four-letter .com domains and sold them.
+He then bought eight four-letter .com domains, and by now, I am hoping you are beginning to see the pattern here.

 Jeffrey Emerick entered the industry about a year ago and earned enough profit in that time for a down payment on his lakefront home (where he spoke during this interview).
 And he still owns 189 LLLL .com domain names.
 Jeffrey didn’t say, “I wish I had more money,” or “I wish I could go back in time.”
 Jeffrey took control, buckled down, took action, and he owned it!